“Alan Richardson is creating Better Software Testers Through Mentoring.”

 Hopefully you are consuming the information that those other communities are sharing as well.

-You should learn in communities that share your values, your passions and help you grow.
+You should learn in communities that share your values, your passions and which are focussed on helping you grow.

 This community might work for you if:

 - the Evil Tester blog posts have covered topics that interest you